Icelandic Society for the Protection of Birds

-The Icelandic Society for the Protection of Birds (or the Fuglavernd) was established in 1963 and is the main amateur or non-governmental organisation in Iceland whose policy are the conservation of birds and their habitats and the spreading of knowledge of the same.
+The Icelandic Society for the Protection of Birds (or the Fuglavernd) was established in 1963 and is the main amateur or non-governmental organisation in Iceland concerned with the conservation of birds and their habitats and the spreading of convervation knowledge.

-Björn Guðbrandsson
+History

 For many years Dr Björn Guðbrandsson (1917–2006) was the society's main driving force.

-Early years

-For its first 30 years, it was principally concerned with saving the Icelandic white-tailed eagle population from extinction.
-And it was thanks to the efforts of the society that it did not become extinct in the 1960s.
+For its first 30 years, it was principally concerned with saving the Icelandic white-tailed eagle population from extinction, and it was thanks to the efforts of the society that it did not become extinct in the 1960s.

-Species for special attention

 In more recent times in addition to society has argued for banning the hunting of the rock ptarmigan and the Greenland white-fronted goose.
 These bans have been effected.

 Habitat protection

 The society has identified and campaigned for the conservation and protection of some important areas and has even helped establish a reserve east of the Ölfusá River and north of Eyrarbakki, the Flói Nature Reserve (in cooperation with the Árborg community).